oceanprotocol/docs/content/tutorials/react-publish-data-set.md

 ---
 title: Publish a Data Set
-description: Tutorial to add data set publishing capabilities to a basic React app.
+description: Tutorial to add dataset publishing capabilities to a basic React app.
 ---

 ## Requirements